hyperledger/indy-node/docs/source/requests.md

     - request-specific data

 - `identifier` (base58-encoded string):

-     Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 bit DID value.
+     Identifier of the transaction author as base58-encoded string for 16 or 32 bit DID value.

+     For read requests this is read request submitter.
+It can be any DID (not necessary present on the ledger as a NYM txn)

+     For write requests this is transaction author.
+     It may differ from `endorser` field who submits the transaction on behalf of `identifier`.
+If `endorser` is absent, then the author (`identifier`) plays the role of endorser and submits request by his own.
-     It may differ from `dest` field for some of requests (for example NYM), where `dest` is a target identifier (for example, a newly created DID identifier).
+     It also may differ from `dest` field for some of requests (for example NYM), where `dest` is a target identifier (for example, a newly created DID identifier).

+     *Example*:

+     - `identifier` is the author of the transaction without a specific role; `endorser` is a user with Endorser role.
-     *Example*: `identifier` is a DID of a Endorser creating a new DID, and `dest` is a newly created DID.
+     - new NYM creation: `identifier` is a DID of an Endorser creating a new DID, and `dest` is a newly created DID.

 - `reqId` (integer):

     Unique ID number of the request with transaction.